 Termination of Studies for Failure to Participate

-23. Where a Head of Department considers that a student is failing to participate adequately in his/her programme of study, the Head of Department may send a formal written warning to the student setting out the actions required of the student for adequate participation.
+23. Where a Head of Department (or his/her nominee) considers that a student is failing to participate adequately in his/her programme of study, the Head of Department (or his/her nominee) may send a formal written warning to the student setting out the actions required of the student for adequate participation.

-24. If the student's participation remains inadequate, the Head of Department shall inform the Academic Registrar.
+24. If the student's participation remains inadequate, the Head of Department (or his/her nominee) shall inform the Academic Registrar.

 25. The Academic Registrar (or his/her nominee) may write to the student advising that if he/she does not contact the Department within 10 working days with a view to agreeing arrangements for adequate participation, the student shall be deemed to have abandoned his/her studies and the student's registration will be terminated.

-26. If the student contacts the Department within 10 working days, he/she will be given a final opportunity to establish participation to the satisfaction of the Head of Department.
-Where a student fails to adhere to the requirements for adequate participation, the Head of Department may inform the Academic Registrar who will arrange for the student's registration to be terminated with immediate effect.
+26. If the student contacts the Department within 10 working days, he/she will be given a final opportunity to establish participation to the satisfaction of the Head of Department (or his/her nominee).
+Where a student fails to adhere to the requirements for adequate participation, the Head of Department (or his/her nominee) may inform the Academic Registrar who will arrange for the student's registration to be terminated with immediate effect.

 Appeals Against Termination of Studies for Failure to Participate

-27. The student will be informed in writing of any decision to terminate his/her studies under paragraphs 25 or 26 above.
+27. The student will be informed in writing of any decision to terminate his/her studies under paragraphs 25 or 26 above or 36 below.
 Reasons will be given for the termination of studies.
 The student will be given the right to appeal against the decision within 10 working days.
 In exceptional circumstances only, the Academic Registrar may permit appeals to be considered after the 10 working day time limit has expired.
 Appeals may be made on the following grounds:

 (i) that there are mitigating circumstances relating to ill health or personal difficulties which the student was not in a position to raise at an earlier stage.